tetherball88/maras/docs/MCM_Settings.md

 **What it does:**
 If enabled, you only have to sit through the **full vanilla wedding ceremony once**.
-After that, future marriages will **skip the Wedding Ceremony quest** and just handle the “we’re married now” part.
+After that, future marriages will **skip the Wedding Ceremony quest** and just handle the "we're married now" part.

 - **Enabled:**
   - First marriage → full scene.